devopsdays/devopsdays-web/content/page/organizing.md

 We want to ensure that anyone who's interested in attending a devopsdays is able to, and that price is not a barrier.
 So, you'll want to keep your prices relatively low compared to many industry conferences.

-Remember that the goal is building and maintaining a community, so as long as there are talks that people value and you aren’t breaking your budget holding it (NO PERSONAL MONEY.
-I’m serious.), make it easy for people to be there and let the rest fall where it falls.
+Remember that the goal is building and maintaining a community, so as long as there are talks that people value and your event can be run within your budgetary constraints, make it easy for people to be there and let the rest fall where it falls.
+Finally, a good reminder to avoid using your personal finances to back the event.

 ### Free registration